TheDutchDevil/code_reviews/README.md

 Python, some analysis and the plots have been generated using Python Jupyter Notebooks, and the statistical models have been run using Jupyter Notebooks in R.

+Several directories contain an archive folder, these folders contain files that have not been used in the final analysis.

 # Steps

 For each of the steps this readme will direct you to some files of note.